-Although Branch, who identifies as African-Amercian and Mexican credits her time in junior company for her discipline and exposing her to golden age and contemporary theater, she often felt like ‘The Token.’
+Although Branch, who identifies as African-Amercian and Mexican credits her time in junior company for her discipline and exposure to golden age and contemporary theater, she often felt like ‘The Token.’

 Deciding to attend Howard University gave her a chance to make her own box.
-The Historically Black University, which is often referred to as the mecca for Black education graduating legendary actors including Phylicia Rashad, Taraji P. Henson, and the late Chadwick Boseman, gave Imani the freedom and confidence to break the barriers that she felt in white spaces.
+The Historically Black University, which is often referred to as the Mecca for Black education graduating legendary actors including Phylicia Rashad, Taraji P. Henson, and the late Chadwick Boseman.
+Those notable alumni gave Imani the freedom and confidence to break the barriers that she felt in white spaces.

 But an HBCU was not her first choice.
 Branch mentioned on the day she toured her first-choice, New York University, she received an email from Howard that not only was she accepted, but that 90 percent of her tuition would be paid for.
 Acknowledging that the country faces trillions of dollars in student loan debt, Imani decided Howard University was the best option for her pockets.
 And she never looked back.

 “God really placed me there to make me who I am today.
 I truly feel like that’s where I’m supposed to be,” Branch said.

 On March 6, 2020, Imani had just wrapped up Howard University’s Production of Pippin where she played Fastrada.
 A huge role for the rising senior who was ready to propel her career forward with auditions and projects with various companies over the summer.
 She was exhausted, but excited for the next chapter.
 Then the pandemic hit and Howard University announced it’s students had to leave campus and there was no sight of return.

 Since the pandemic, Imani’s goals have altered.